graphql/graphql-js/src/subscription/README.md

 GraphQL Subscription
 -----------------

-The `graphql/subscription` module is responsible subscribing to updates on specific data.
+The `graphql/subscription` module is responsible for subscribing to updates on specific data.

 ```js
 import { subscribe, createSourceEventStream } from 'graphql/subscription'; // ES6